AZaviruha/mawulijo/mawulijo/content/blog/hugo-docker-setup.md

 ---
-title: "Building this site - Containerised development with Docker Compose"
+title: "Building this site - Pt.
+3 (Containerised development with Docker Compose)"
 description: "In part three of this series we look at getting a development environment set up using Docker."
 synopsis: "In part three of this series we explore using Docker to get a development environment set up for Hugo."
-date: "2017-05-12"
+date: "2017-06-29"
-author: "Matt Finucane"
+author: "Joshua M. Agbeku"
 identifier: "blog"
 sponsored: false
 disqus: true